jusbrasil/pingdom-exporter/README.md

 # Pingdom Metrics Exporter for Prometheus

-Prometheus exporter for uptime and transaction metrics exposed by Pingdom API.
+Prometheus exporter for uptime metrics exposed by the Pingdom API.

 ## Running